-Maryland Battalion at the Battle of Long Island
+Maryland Regiment at the Battle of Long Island

 Tuesday, August 27, 1776.
 Since dawn, four hundred young men from Maryland exchanged volley for volley with some of England’s finest troops.
 Colonists from influential families, the former Baltimore Independent Cadets were experiencing their baptism of fire.
 In company with soldiers from Delaware, Pennsylvania, and Connecticut, they made up the far right wing of the American defensive line on Long Island.
 They faced their enemy on field and in forest south of Brooklyn Heights and behind the breastworks of Fort Greene.
 Their wing was the first under assault.
 Before the sun set that day, the Marylanders were involved in a heated action that proved to be one of the most selfless displays of valor in the entire war.

 Mostly boys in their late teens, the Marylanders were organized into a battalion in the spring of 1776.
 The battalion consisted of eight companies with an additional light infantry company under the command of Colonel William Smallwood.
 Captain (later Colonel) Mordecai Gist had formed the original companies two years earlier when the soldiers were still cadets.
 On the sixth of July, the battalion was assigned to the Continental Army and ordered to report to New York City.
 Upon arrival at New York City on August 12th, they were assigned to General William Alexander from New Jersey, commonly referred to as Lord Stirling, as his title was based on claims to a Scottish estate.
 They were in the city only a week before being transferred to Long Island to counter a possible British landing.